-The Illinois High-Speed Rail Project between Chicago and St. Louis is bringing faster and improved travel to the Midwest.
-For FY 2025-2030, the program proposes a total of \$253 million for corridor maintenance and capital improvements.
+The Illinois High-Speed Rail Project between Chicago and St. Louis is in the final stretch to bring faster and improved travel to the Midwest.
+For FY 2024-2029, the program proposes a total of \$242 million.

-To date, IDOT and Union Pacific have upgraded the Chicago-St. Louis high-speed rail corridor for much-improved safety with four-quadrant gates at grade crossings and Positive Train Control, with an increased top speed of 110 mph.
+To date, IDOT and the UP have continued upgrading the Chicago-St. Louis high-speed rail corridor to expand the territory in which trains may run at 110 mph.

-Amtrak passenger service speeds up to 90 mph began in 2021, and 110 mph service commenced in 2023 following regulatory approval from FRA.
+Amtrak passenger service speeds up to 90 mph began in 2021 from Alton to Joliet.
+Speeds of up to 110 mph between St. Louis and Chicago should follow in 2023, pending regulatory approval from FRA.

 Federal funding has paid \$1.65 billion of the estimated \$1.95 billion final cost, with the state covering approximately \$300 million over the history of the project.
-A major piece of remaining work is the installation of a double track segment between Elwood and Braidwood in the north part of the corridor.
+A major piece of remaining work is the installation of a double track segment between Elwood to Braidwood in the north part of the corridor.

 The proposed investments for the five-year program are an important element in the state's effort to provide multimodal transportation options that encourage economic productivity and growth and enhance the quality of life for Illinoisans.
 Rail transportation offers travelers a convenient and safe alternative to traveling by highway and air.
-The Chicago-St. Louis corridor was selected by FRA into its Corridor Identification and Development program to allow additional service planning and identify improvements required to add additional service frequencies and further improve operations.